 Official transcripts of academic work and completion certificates from each secondary school and university attended.
 If transcripts are not in English, all transcripts must be sent to Niagara University via World Education Services, or WES.
 The 'Course by Course Report' evaluation is needed at a minimum.

 Non-native English speakers must verify their proficiency in English by taking the Test of English as a Foreign Language (TOEFL).
 A TOEFL score of at least 550 (paper exam) is required for admission.
-Students may take the TOEFL PBT (at least 550 score) until it is discontinued in their area and submit the scores for two years after the test date.
-Niagara University will also accept Internet based TOEFL (at least 79-80 score) or the International English Language Testing System, or IELTS (at least 6.0 band).
+Students may take the TOEFL PBT (at least a score of 550) until it is discontinued in their area and submit the scores for two years after the test date.
+Niagara University will also accept Internet-based TOEFL (at least 79-80 score) or the International English Language Testing System, or IELTS (at least 6.0 band).

 Students meeting the admission requirements will also need to provide a writing sample and a conversation evaluation before classes begin.
 Additional English language courses are required unless students satisfy the criteria of the written and spoken evaluation.